Table of Contents

 Etiology of Pediatric Lymphomas

 Non-Hodgkin’s lymphoma is more likely to be acquired without any identifiable etiology or cause compared to Hodgkin’s lymphoma.
-One possible risk factor for non-Hodgkin’s lymphoma is pesticide exposure during childhood.
-Another possible risk factor that was recently identified is high birth weight.
+However, some possible risk factors for non-Hodgkin’s lymphoma include:

 One possible protective factor against non-Hodgkin’s lymphoma is exposure to sunlight.
 This protective effect is believed to be related to improved vitamin D synthesis.